iprana-lab/lab-template/IPRANA_GITHUB_POLICY.md

 * Work directly in the lab repository (`iprana-lab` organization).
 Students are recognized as **Contributors**.
 * Students may maintain a personal repository, but the following are mandatory:
   - The supervisor must be added as a collaborator (GitHub username: `iprana-admin`)
-  - A copy (fork or transfer) must exist in the iPrana Lab organization.
+  - A copy (fork or transfer) must exist in the `iprana-lab` organization.
   - Proper acknowledgment to iPrana Lab must be included in the repository.
-* Code remains available at iprana-lab for future research and reuse.
+* Code remains available at `iprana-lab` for future research and reuse.

 ## 3. Repository Naming
 Use clear, descriptive names (e.g., sensor-placement-gnn).